elastisys/compliantkubernetes/docs/adr/0032-boot-disk-size.md

 ## Recommendation to Platform Administrators

 * Try to use same VM flavors on all environments
-* Use VM flavor with local disk of 100GB or whichever is closest to this size depending on cloud provider for controlplane nodes.
+* Use VM flavor with local disk of 100GB or whichever is closest to this size depending on Infrastructure Provider for controlplane nodes.
-* For worker nodes use 100GB boot disk size on cloud providers that allow it and on the ones that we can't use the VM flavor with the closest disk size.
+* For worker nodes use 100GB boot disk size on Infrastructure Providers that allow it and on the ones that we can't use the VM flavor with the closest disk size.

 ## Links